Inflation, phase transitions and the cosmological constant: The inflationary phase transition

 \section{The inflationary phase transition}

-Let us now focus on the transition that took place during the inflationary process where the old or ``false" vacuum was dynamically driven into the new ``true" vacuum.
-The matter sector of the Universe was then dominated by a generic inflaton field, initially at the top of its potential at a thermal bath at temperature $T^{(i)}$.
+Let us now focus on the transition that took place during the inflationary process where, following Coleman and co-workers \cite{Coleman}, we distinguish the old or ``false" vacuum energy before inflation, $\rho_F$, that is dynamically driven into the new ``true" vacuum energy, $\rho_T$ ,after inflation.
+The matter sector of the Universe was then dominated by a generic inflaton field, initially at the top of its potential at a thermal bath at temperature $T$.

 The starting point to describe the vacuum evolution process is the Gibbs-Duhem equation: \beq S dT - V dp + \sum_{j=1}^n N_j d\mu_j = 0~~, \eeq where, $S$, $N_j$ and $\mu_j$ ($j=1, ..., n$) are the entropy, the number of particles and the chemical potential of each species, respectively .
-These quantities refer to the vacuum, but in order not to overburden the notation no explicit notation will be introduced to distinguish their nature; however, we must discriminate, following Coleman and co-workers \cite{Coleman}, the "true" final vacuum from the initial "false" vacuum.
-For the two vacua, which presumably have no free particles, $N_j=0$.
-It then follows a well known relationship, which must be implemented with a minus sign in order to account for the negative nature of the vacuum pressure: \beq {dp \over dT} = -{\Delta S \over \Delta V} \simeq - {S \over V}~~, \eeq where the approximation is due to inflation as $V \gg V_i$, where $V_i$ is the initial volume, and as from the Third Law of Thermodynamics it is expected that $S_i \simeq 0$.
+These quantities refer to the vacuum, but in order not to overburden the notation no explicit notation will be introduced to distinguish their nature but the difference between the "true" and "false" vacuum energy densities.
+As the two vacua, presumably have no free particles, $N_j=0$, from which follows that: \beq {dp \over dT} = {S \over V}~~. \eeq